 Is It A Water Leak Under Your Car?
 Or Something Else?

-The first thing you need to establish is whether the fluid you can see puddling underneath your car is actually water at all.
+The first thing you need to establish is whether the liquid you can see puddling underneath your car is actually water at all.
 It could also be windshield washer fluid, brake fluid, or fuel.

 The next thing you should do, if possible, is moving your car for a closer look at the liquid.
 You’ll probably be able to see whether it’s water (or water plus an additive) or something else.